What is a Biosphere Reserve?

 What are the functions of a proclaimed biosphere reserve?

-Each proclaimed biosphere is intended to fulfill 3 basic functions, which are complementary and mutually reinforcing:
+Each proclaimed biosphere reserve is intended to fulfill 3 basic functions, which are complementary and mutually reinforcing:

 What is the difference between a proclaimed biosphere reserve and a natural World Heritage Site?

-A biosphere is a representative ecological area with 3 mutually reinforcing functions:
+A biosphere reserve is a representative ecological area with 3 mutually reinforcing functions:

-Collectively, all proclaimed biospheres form a World Network linked by exchanges of experience and knowledge.
+Collectively, all proclaimed biosphere reserves form a World Network linked by exchanges of experience and knowledge.
 They are part of a UNESCO scientific programme, governed by a "soft law", the Statutory Framework.

 Natural World Heritage sites must be of outstanding universal value in accordance with the UNESCO Convention on the Protection of the World Cultural and Natural Heritage (1972).
 Efforts to enhance local development and to promote scientific understanding are means to ensure the protection of the natural World Heritage values.